xicotet/CryptoList/README.md

 This project was part of the initial step when joining [Rudo Apps*](https://rudo.es/) company.
-The main purpose was to assess the initial skills of the new programmers in Android's department (aka Academy in Rudo's jargon).
+The main purpose was to assess the initial skills of the new programmers in Android's department (aka 'Academy' in Rudo's jargon).
 Android mentors wanted to know whether internship students knew about how to connect to an API using, for example, **'Retrofit'** library.
 They also asked us if we were able to display the retrieved cryptocurrency data in sort of a list, preferably using **'RecyclerView'**.
+We had 1 week to develop and present our solution to our fellows.

 ## Features
 - Connect to an API using **'Retrofit'** library.